Name: Paul Boxer, Ph.D.

 About Dr. Boxer: Paul Boxer studies the development, prevention, and treatment of violent and nonviolent antisocial behavior, particularly among youths involved in the juvenile justice system.
 The current focus of Boxer’s scholarly agenda centers on the study of evidence-based practices in the juvenile justice system; the impact of violence and crime in communities on youth development, and the role of youth gangs in the development and persistence of antisocial behavior.

-He is a Professor of Psychology at Rutgers-Newark, a Senior Fellow in the Rutgers School of Criminal Justice, and an adjunct Research Scientist in the Institute for Social Research at the University of Michigan.
+Boxer is the Director of the Rutgers Center on Youth Violence and Juvenile Justice.
+He is a Professor of Psychology at Rutgers-Newark, an Affiliated Faculty Member of the Rutgers School of Social Work, and an adjunct Research Scientist in the Institute for Social Research at the University of Michigan.
 Boxer’s research has been funded by the US Office of Juvenile Justice and Delinquency Prevention, the Centers for Disease Control, the National Institute of Child Health and Human Development, the National Institute of Mental Health, the US Bureau of Justice Assistance, the National Science Foundation, and the US Department of Justice’s Office for Victims of Crime.

 Representative papers and publications